JonnyRed/git-notes/README.md

 ## Git `clean`

 The `git clean` command is used to remove untracked files and directories from the working tree¹.
 Untracked files are files that have been created within your repo's working directory but have not yet been added to the repository's tracking index using the `git add` command⁴.

 Here are some common options for `git clean`:

 - `-n`: This option performs a “dry run” of `git clean`.
-It shows you which files are going to be removed without actually removing them¹⁴.
+It shows you which files are going to be removed without actually removing them.
-- `-f`: This option forces the deletion of untracked files¹.
+- `-f`: This option forces the deletion of untracked files.
-- `-d`: This option removes untracked directories¹.
+- `-d`: This option removes untracked directories.
-- `-x`: This option removes ignored files¹³.
+- `-x`: This option removes ignored files.
-- `-i`: This option allows you to do an interactive clean¹.
+- `-i`: This option allows you to do an interactive clean.

-For example, if you want to see which files will be removed without actually removing them, you can use the `-n` option like this: `git clean -n`⁴.
+For example, if you want to see which files will be removed without actually removing them, you can use the `-n` option like this: `git clean -n`.

 Please note that when fully executed, `git clean` will make a hard filesystem deletion, similar to executing the command line `rm` utility.
-Make sure you really want to delete the untracked files before you run it⁴.
+Make sure you really want to delete the untracked files before you run it.

 ## Browsing History